-A new biography of the ground-breaking Victorian missionary Mary Slessor, drawing upon her own writings and other contemporary sources to assess both her public and private lives.
+A biography of the Victorian missionary Mary Slessor, assessing her public and private lives from her own writings and other contemporary sources.

 Trade Information: LPOD

 This is a story of Mary Slessor, a petite redhead from the slums of Dundee who became one of the most influencing people in the land known to her compatriots as "the white man's grave".

 Despite her eccentricities, this woman truly understood and connected with the Africans among whom she lived, so much so that the British government appointed her their first woman magistrate anywhere in the world and later awarded her the highest honor then bestowed on a woman commoner.